MORE JELLO IMAGES

 Here are some more images from my Jello Ephemera Collection.
 We'll start with the 1916 recipe book, which is all about the new bride starting her family life with Jello.

 Jello Recipe book 1916.
-PSAW ephemera collections.
+Cowan ephemera collections.

 "Though the honeymoon is not yet over and everything she does is still perfect, the young housewife who is no cook has gone through a period of awful trepidation while preparing that first dessert."